My journey with the Masters

 Somehow I ended up in calligraphy, graphic design and adult education.
 I loved the creative side of Lettering Arts, and the graphic design (wedding stationery, calligraphic commissions) was good bread-and-butter work, put my children through university and helped me settle down when we moved from South Africa to the UK in 1998.

 This year we celebrate our 46th wedding anniversary (after all, I was a child bride!)
 One daughter is a graphic designer and the other is a writer and creative writing teacher.
 Our son is a 3-D animator and creates apps such as Dinosaur Zoo.
+Below is an image from Rope of Words, which I illustrated for my daughter, Megan Kerr who came first in the British Fantasy Short Story Competition.

 What is my goal?